smartrent/elixir-styler/docs/control_flow_macros.md

 While you might think "surely this kind of code never appears in the wild", it absolutely does.
 Typically it's the result of someone refactoring a pattern away and not looking at the larger picture and realizing that the with statement now serves no purpose.

 Maybe someday the compiler will warn about these use cases.
-Until then, Styler to the rescue.
+Until then, Quokka to the rescue.

 ```elixir
 # Given: